BachelorBoiz/PasswordManager/README.md

 <h4>Plans for for how a user can access their credentials across devices</h4>

 If a user were to access the password manager on other devices, a few improvements should be made:

- - Implementing JWT tokens.
-When a user tries to login, a request will be sent to the backend with the user's email and hashed password.
-The backend verifies that the hashed password is correct, and generates a JWT token with the relevant user information.The frontend should implement guards and interceptors to verify the JWT token.
  - Hosting.
 The application should be hosted on a cloud provider.
 Our container is containerized, so any cloud hosting solution should work.